Metroid: 1991–2002: Sequels and first hiatus

-2002–2009: Metroid Fusion and Metroid Prime series
+2002–2009: Fusion and Prime

-Metroid Prime, released in 2002 for the GameCube, introduced 3D graphics and first-person shooter gameplay to the series.
+Metroid Prime, released in 2002 for the GameCube, introduced 3D graphics and first-person shooter gameplay.

 In 2000, the Nintendo producer Shigeru Miyamoto visited the new Nintendo subsidiary Retro Studios in Austin, Texas.
 He did not like any of the projects they had in development, but spent time playing Action Adventure, a third-person science-fiction action game with a female protagonist.
 Miyamoto tasked Retro with developing a Metroid game for the new Nintendo console, the GameCube.
 The team terminated Action Adventure and moved to Metroid.

-Metroid Prime, the first 3D Metroid game, released in 2002, moved the nonlinear structure of Super Metroid to a first-person perspective.
+Metroid Prime (2002), the first 3D Metroid game, moved the nonlinear structure of Super Metroid to a first-person perspective.
 Nintendo stressed that it was not a first-person shooter but a "first-person adventure".
 Metroid Prime received acclaim.
 It sold 2.84 million copies worldwide and was the best-selling Metroid game until Metroid Dread (2021).

-In the same year, Nintendo released Metroid Fusion, a 2D game for the Game Boy Advance (GBA).
+Nintendo released Metroid Fusion, a 2D game for the Game Boy Advance (GBA), released on the same day as Prime in North America.
 It was developed by R&D1 and written and directed by Sakamoto.
 Its gameplay is similar to Super Metroid, but with a more mission-based structure that gives more guidance to the player.
 The team's next GBA project was Zero Mission (2004), a remake of the original Metroid.
 Both GBA games received acclaim.
 A Nintendo restructure merged R&D1 with R&D2 in 2003, shortly ahead of the release of Zero Mission.

-In 2004, Nintendo also released Metroid Prime 2: Echoes, which has Samus switching between parallel light and dark worlds and introduced greater difficulty.
+In 2004, Nintendo released Metroid Prime 2: Echoes for GameCube, which has Samus switching between parallel light and dark worlds and introduced greater difficulty.
 In 2005, Nintendo released Metroid Prime Pinball, a pinball spin-off for the DS developed by Fuse Games.
 Metroid Prime Hunters, a multiplayer game developed by Nintendo Software Technology, was released for the DS in 2006.
 Metroid Prime 3: Corruption, released for the Wii in 2007, added motion controls and has Samus exploring separate planets.
 By the late 2000s, Nintendo was focusing more on casual gamers; with its backtracking and complex gameplay, Metroid was incompatible with this strategy and Metroid Prime 3 received minimal marketing.

 The Prime games were rereleased for the Wii in the compilation Metroid Prime: Trilogy.
 Trilogy was only available in limited quantities as Nintendo ceased production of the discs in January 2010- only months after launch, and instead suggested users seek out second-hand copies.
 In the late 2000s, Next Level Games built a Metroid prototype for the upcoming Nintendo 3DS handheld as a pitch to Nintendo in the late 2000s, but it was not picked up.
 Instead, Next Level developed Luigi's Mansion: Dark Moon.